*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 From your phone:

-Click Explore > Prime Reading > scroll to the right, click Audiobooks.
-Then click the Read and Listen for Free button to add the e-book to your library.
+Click Explore > Prime Reading > scroll the tabs all the way to the right, click Audiobooks.
+Then click the Read and Listen for Free button to add your selection to your library.
 This adds the e-book to your Kindle library and the audiobook to your Audible library.
 Use the Audible app to download and listen.

 From your phone: